DennisHeine/Clickz0r/README.md

 Support/Profiles: https://clickz0r.freeforums.net/

 False Positives:
 Some virus programs are detecting bots as viruses.
-Please add theh program to your exclusion list in this case.
+Please add the program to your exclusion list in this case.